-- Make a good assessment and inspect the genitalia to identify the problem; - If infertility is the result of failure to penetrate, counsel the woman and her partner on the possible need for surgical opening. - Otherwise, refer the woman to a gynaecologist for further management.
+- Make a good assessment and inspect the genitalia to identify the problem; - possible need for surgical opening. - Otherwise, refer the woman to a gynaecologist for further management.

 Fistulae and incontinence

 Vesico-vaginal fistula (VVF) or recto-vaginal fistula (RVF) - fistula resulting in incontinence - occur as a result of injury to the external urethral meatus or obstructed labour.
 Practitioners should manage the condition as follows: